Expert Advice On Improving Your Home

 Check Credentials

-HVAC contractors in Iowa must be licensed by the Iowa Plumbing and Mechanical Systems Board and registered with the Iowa Division of Labor.
-Contractors must be bonded and insured.
+HVAC contractors in Iowa are required to be licensed by the Iowa Plumbing and Mechanical Systems Board and registered with the Iowa Division of Labor.
+Contractors must be both bonded and insured.
 Licenses are available under the classifications of apprentice, journeyperson, or master; apprentices and journeypersons must be supervised by a licensed master.
-You should also check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-You want to hire a company with positive reviews and a history of good customer service.
+You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
+Pick a company with glowing reviews and testimonials about good customer experiences.

 Understand Work Details

-Always make sure you know what a company’s process is like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and why.
-Confirm that your technician will clean and test the full system at the end of the job to guarantee proper operation.
-When replacing your HVAC system, ask the contractor to provide details on the new features, estimated installation time, brand, energy efficiency, and model.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you know the details of a planned project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are done to verify that it’s working properly.
+When replacing your HVAC, have the contractor explain the new features, brand, energy efficiency, estimated installation time, and model.
+Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Compare Warranties